SethPerna/rails-engine-lite/README.md

 ## Background and Description

-"Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+"Rails Engine Lite" is a individual project that requires students to build API endpoints to expose data for merchants and items, as well to search for merchants and items using those endpoints.
 The project also features GitHub API statistics that will update as contributors add commits, and pull requests to the project.
-- Original Project and Requirements can be found [here](https://github.com/turingschool-examples/little-esty-shop).
+- Original Project and Requirements can be found [here](https://github.com/turingschool-examples/rails-engine-lite).

 ## Learning Goals
-- Practice designing a normalized database schema and defining model relationships
+- Practice building API endpoints to expose limited data.
 - Utilize advanced routing techniques including namespacing to organize and group like functionality together.
 - Utilize advanced active record techniques to perform complex database queries
-- Practice consuming a public API while utilizing POROs as a way to apply OOP principles to organize code
+- Practice serializing to protect and format data in a conventional format.

 ## Schema
 - See image below for project database schema: